Submissions

 The ICMJE (http://www.icmje.org/) recommends that authorship be based on the following 4 criteria:

-Up to five authors are allowed in a single institution study.
+Up to five authors are allowed.
 In a multi institution and international collaboration research Editorial Board shall guide on individual case basis.

 PJO strongly discourages gift authorship.
 Moreover, supervision, collection of data, statistical analysis and language correction do not grant authorship rights.
 Ideally all authors should belong to same department of an institute, except for multi-centre and multi-specialty studies.
 The Journal discourages submission of more than one article dealing with related aspects of the same study.
 The Journal also discourages the submission of case reports unless unreported from Pakistan.
-Unusual but already reported cases should, therefore, be submitted as letters to the editor.
+Unusual but already reported cases should, therefore, be submitted as letters to the editor or short communication.

 Plagiarism Policy PJO observes/follows the ICMJE (http://www.icmje.org/), Higher Education Commission guidelines/criteria (https://hec.gov.pk/english/services/faculty/Plagiarism/Pages/default.aspx) for all types of plagiarism.
 It is the authors' responsibility to apprise themselves of plagiarism in any form including paraphrasing and self – plagiarism.
 Manuscripts submitted to PJO can be sent to HEC, other medical journals' editors and international agencies for authentication of originality.
 The disciplinary committee of PJO would deal with cases of plagiarism and comprise of the staff, editors and the Chief Editor or his representative.